Palgunichandra/Housing-Prices-Regression-/README.md

-# Housing-Prices-Regression-
-EDA and Model Evaluation
+# Housing-Prices-Regression-EDA and Model Evaluation

 This project analyzes and predicts house prices using a regression approach.
 It includes exploratory data analysis (EDA), feature engineering, model training, and evaluation steps.
 The dataset used is the popular Kaggle House Prices: Advanced Regression Techniques dataset.

 Project Structure